danomatic/react-pdf-html/README.md

 2. Parses any `<style>` tags in the document and `style` attributes using [css](https://github.com/reworkcss/css)
 3. Renders all nodes using the appropriate `react-pdf` components, applying cascading styles for each node as an array passed to the `style` prop:
     - block/container nodes using `<View>`
-    - text nodes using `<Text>`, with appropriate nesting and collapsing of whitepace
+    - inline/text nodes using `<Text>`, with appropriate nesting and collapsing of whitepace
     - `<img>` nodes using `<Image>`
     - `<a>` nodes using `<Link>`